MaryamAsgarinezhad/obsidian/DevOps/Bash Script.md

 **`deb`**: Indicates that the line describes a binary repository.

  **`pgadmin4 main`**: This refers to the repository component.
 The term `main` usually indicates that the repository contains free, open-source software supported by the repository maintainers.

+- A **binary repository** is a type of software repository that stores binary files, which are the compiled versions of software.
+These are ready-to-install software packages that have been pre-compiled for a specific operating system and hardware architecture.
+This contrasts with a source repository, which contains the source code of software that must be compiled before it can be installed.